Towards quantum advantage via topological data analysis: Towards quantum advantage for Betti number estimation

-The graphs in the above settings are very edge-dense (which occurs in topological data analysis if the grouping-scale $\epsilon$ approaches the maximum distance between two datapoints) and it is unknown whether in this regime better classical algorithms are possible.
-Other settings where superpolynomial speedups are possible would include those where the cliques are not as numerous, but rather there exist efficient ways to enumerate them, or sample from them (e.g., if a large independent analysis was done in a separate pre-processing stage).
-Another option in this direction is to investigate approximate heuristic clique-sampling methods (as opposed to uniform sampling by rejection sampling) In this case we forego analytic proofs of correctness, though in practice this may be a reasonable option.
+giving rise to a superpolynomial quantum speedup.
+Note that the graphs in the previous two settings are rather edge-dense (which occurs in topological data analysis if the grouping-scale $\epsilon$ approaches the maximum distance between two datapoints), and it is unknown whether better classical algorithms are possible in this regime.

+As also discussed in Section~\ref{subsubsec:clique_density}, besides clique-density another important graph parameter that dictates the runtimes of specialized algorithms for uniform clique sampling is the so-called \emph{arboricity}.
+The arboricity of a graph is equivalent (up to a factor $1/2$) to the maximum average degree of a subgraph.
+For a graph with $n$ vertices and arboricity $\alpha$, near-optimal classical algorithms sample a $k$-clique uniformly at random in time~\cite{eden:clique}